-The above subsidiary undertakings, are registered in the United Kingdom.
-The registered office and principal place of business for all subsidiary undertakings is The Post Building, 100 Museum Street, London WC1A 1PB.
+The above subsidiary undertakings, with the exception of Rothesay Asset Management North America LLC and Rothesay Asset Management Australia Pty Ltd, are registered in the United Kingdom.
+The registered office and principal place of business for all UK subsidiary undertakings is The Post Building, 100 Museum Street, London WC1A 1PB.